 - Identifying and addressing potential risks and liabilities.

 - Defining and setting reasonable expectations for the partnership including a communication strategy and timeline.

-1. List rank priorities as well as alternatives: Having the list of items that are most important versus items that perhaps not as important allows you the opportunity to do a trade-off if necessary.
+1. List rank priorities, as well as alternatives: Having the list of items that are most important versus items that, perhaps, are not as important, allows you the opportunity to do a trade-off if necessary.
 This list should be a dynamic list that is kept fresh based on the needs of the business with regard to working with this vendor.
 It is not practical to assume that you will be able to negotiate effectively all areas of the contract at once.
 Hence, you want to be sure that what is most important to you is discussed and agreed upon before you move to less important items.